kaizcodes/Pog_Engine/README.md

 - Ollama capable of running:
   - `qwen3:8b`
   - `qwen3.5:9b-q4_K_M`
+  - `qwen3.6:35b-a3b`
+  >*OPTIONAL, This model is a lot smarter and slower than qwen3.5 but will require some RAM overflow if you have a 10gb card like me,

 Built around an RTX 3080 (10GB VRAM).
 Larger models may work better on GPUs with more VRAM.
 Qwen performed best in my testing.

 ## OBS Setup Requirement FOR LOCAL RECORDED VOD

+Pog Engine was written to work best with a locally recorded VOD with separated audio channels.

 Your OBS recording **must match the required configuration exactly**:

+If you are using VODs downloaded from a streaming platform, you can skip this step.

 > <img width="1920" height="1404" alt="pog" src="https://github.com/user-attachments/assets/78af85a5-0b44-4fd7-8151-d6033ab1d802" />